Notice of Meeting:

 SUMMARY OF CONSIDERATIONS

-This decision promotes the social well-being of communities in the present and for the future.
+Fit with purpose of Local Government This decision enables democratic local decision making and action by, and on behalf of communities.
+This decision promotes the social well-being of communities in the present and for the future. |

 Fit with strategic framework